SoccerField24x7/field-level/README.md

 Because some of the tests are testing cache expiration, the total execution time should be about 30 seconds.

 That's it, let's run it.

 **Using Visual Studio and IIS Express**, click the button. :) It should navigate to the only endpoint directly, if not go here:

 `https://localhost:44300/api/posts`

-**Using Mac, Windows, Linux** Again assuming you are in the root solution directory:
+**Using Mac, Windows, Linux from the Terminal** Again assuming you are in the root solution directory:

 `cd FieldLevel`